oroinc/documentation/commerce/user_guide/customers/customers/create.rst

 #.
 Click **Save** in the top right right corner of the page.

-A new Customer is created.
+A new customer is created.

 .. stop